piotrek24061988/MultiThreadingCpp11/README.txt

     }
 }

+//Function searching for value in list.
+Searching for
-void f4(threadsafe_list<int> & tl) {
+//0 in first iteration, 1 in second iteration etc... void f4(threadsafe_list<int> & tl) {
     for(int i = 0; i < 10; i++) {
         auto a = tl.find_first_if([&i](int & j){return i == j;});